duyphong1204/Logseq/pages/ULISS___Sem4___General Geography Of The UK & The US___Unit 4%3A Scotland.md

 		- 8. Was the European City of Culture in 1990 **G**
 		- 9. Has received many immigrants from Ireland. **G**
 		- 10. ts two rival football teams are Celtic and Rangers. **G**
+- Identity,
+	- Scottish identity
+	- People in Scotland have constant reminders of their distinctiveness.
+First, several People in Scotland have censte organized separately, and differtestly, from the rest of Britain notably, education, law and religion.
+Second, the Scottish way of speaking Engin is abstinctive.
+A modern form of the dialect known as Scots is spoken in everyday life by most of the working classes in the lowlands.
+It has many features which are different from other forms of English and cannot usually be understood by people who are not Scottish.
+Third, there are many symbols of Scottishness which are well-known throughout Britain.
+	- However, the feeling of being Scottish is not that simple.
+This is partly because of the historical cultural split between highland and lowland Scotland.
+A genuinely Scottish Gaelic sense of cultural identity is, in modern times, felt only by a few tens of thousands of people in some of the western isles of Scotland and the adjoining mainland.
+These people speak Scottish Gaelic (which they call 'Gaelic") as a first language.
+	- Family
+	- Early families living in the Scottish Highlands were loyal to their clan, a unit that bound together relatives sharing a common ancestor or some other bond of loyalty.
+However clans have less importance in the lives of individual family members today.
+Each clan is still headed by a chieftain, but the position is mainly symbolic.
+Contemporary members of a clan may make efforts to preserve its traditions and history.
+Each clan is represented by a tartan, a distinctive plaid pattern.
+	- In rural areas, the extended family can still be important, but in urban areas families tend to be small and generally close-knit, Although relatives visit each other often, families are independent from each other.
+The elderly prefer to stay in their own homes and remain independent as long as possible, rather than live with their married children.
+Just over half of all homes are owner occupied, the lowest level in the United Kingdom.